BAPPITTO/NetCtl/README.md

 pkill netctl-daemon

-Frontend Won't Connect to Backend
+Frontend Will Not Connect to Backend

 curl http://localhost:3001/api/health
 # Check proxy config in vite.config.ts